 I’ll update the encounter pictured here later if I can with a video of some of the interview.
 Anyway, we listened for a while, and I gathered that our former PM Tony Abbott wants all women to go back to the kitchen.
 I didn’t hear the speaker reveal her exact political (or anti-gastronomic?) cause, but she was adamant that ‘we’ (CPAC goers) were extreme right wingers and thus basically had to be stopped from whatever it was we were doing.
 When she finally finished I enthusiastically said Down with Socialism! to her obvious dismay, and we wandered off to grab a sandwich and a coffee.

 Tanveer Ahmed came on stage as the MC after lunch.
-I always appreciate his intelligent, humorous and often poignant take on things.
+I always appreciate his intelligent, humorous and sometimes poignant or wistful take on things.
 He introduced Daniel Wild of the IPA (who was sponsoring CPAC Australia) and IIRC, Daniel spoke well of the five pillars of a good life.
-Craig Kelly MP seemed a candid, funny and excellent bloke; and former Premier of Queensland Campbell Newman along with a local Vic MP whose name I forget spoke well on drug reform.
+Craig Kelly MP came on and seemed a candid, funny and excellent bloke; finally former Premier of Queensland Campbell Newman along with a local Vic MP whose name I forget spoke well on drug reform.

 A poised and polished Peggy Grande came on stage next with some very touching stories about her time working for Ronald Reagan.
 I very much enjoyed listening while also noting that watching her perform was a lot like watching a show on Fox News.

 Rita Panahi arrived breathless from the airport and was just as charming and intelligent as she appears in print and on telly.
 She revealed an interesting view, that sports media in Oz is even more woke than our news media.
 Go figure.